 Decorating and/or Theme:

-- You can purchase decorations like balloons, garland and signs or you can DIY it with these great projects:
+- You can purchase decorations like balloons, garlands and signs or you can DIY them with these great projects:

 - Conversation Heart Banner with free printables.